jjreina/react-native-typescript/3. TodoListProject/README.md

-This project was bootstrapped from [AwesomeProject] in this same repository and this one is a basic Todo List project .
+This project was bootstrapped from [AwesomeProject] in this same repository and this one is a basic Todo List project where it is used react-navigation and redux.

 After that some setting will be necessary to configure typescript.